realumhelp/Creality-K1-and-K1-Max_wiki/Install-Mainsail.md

 To have permanent configuration, make sure you have followed this [Permanent Moonraker Configuration](https://github.com/Guilouz/Creality-K1-and-K1-Max/wiki/Permanent-Moonraker-Configuration) section before.

+Make sure you have also followed this [Update Moonraker](https://github.com/Guilouz/Creality-K1-and-K1-Max/wiki/Update-Moonraker) section to have all features of Mainsail.

 **<u>Note:</u> This procedure must be repeated if you restore the printer to default settings or if you update the firmware.**

 <br />